BenjaminEngelman/ADA-Project/README.md

 Benjamin: Cleaning and descriptive analysis of Transaction data, Group comparison analysis, Interactive plots for the data story

 David: Cleaning and descriptive analysis of Transaction data, Time analysis, data story

+These are the main contributions but everyone patricipated in almost all the tasks as we were most of the time working together.